marxin/texi2rst-generated/sphinx/cpp/macros/macro-arguments.rst

 To invoke a macro that takes arguments, you write the name of the macro followed by a list of :dfn:`actual arguments` in parentheses, separated by commas.
-The invocation of the macro need not be restricted to a single logical line-it can cross as many lines in the source file as you wish.
+The invocation of the macro need not be restricted to a single logical line---it can cross as many lines in the source file as you wish.
 The number of arguments you give must match the number of parameters in the macro definition.
 When the macro is expanded, each use of a parameter in its body is replaced by the tokens of the